An elopement in Ireland by Destination Wedding Photographer Wild Connections Photography

 – Connect with local vendors for a styled shoot

-– Attend destination workshops or portfolio building shoots
+– Attend destination workshops or portfolio-building shoots run by locals

 – Perfect the “self-timer tripod selfie”